 Most footballers have found themselves in hospitals or clinics after suffering certain body injuries.
 Most of the injuries do occur if the players did not use the proper safety protections as recommended.
 Alternatively, the cause of the injury may have been of great magnitude to overwhelm the protective gear used.
 Professionals advise that footballers must always choose the best safety gear before getting into the pitch.
-Click here to view some of the best football protective girdles you can try.

 Top injuries incurred by footballers and how to avoid them

 The ankle injuries are far too common across all sports.
 People swiftly change positions, pivot the body and also apply pressure which playing.
 In most cases, this results in damage to the ankle tissues causing either strains or sprain.
 The injuries are enough to keep a footballer away from the pitch for a couple of games.
 To avoid this kind of injuries, the first step wearing the right type of cleat boots.

 Just like the ankle injuries, the knee can suffer from similar strains and sprains particularly if the safety gear is not worn properly.
 The ligaments are usually strong enough to withhold the minor strains, but when the pressure is too much, then an injury can result.
 In other times a football player can fall and hurt the knee when they land on hard ground.
 Protective girdles with sufficient padding can keep one off the problem.

 In some cases, football players can suffer concussions due to excess impact which particularly on the head.
 The brain may get a traumatic impact that leads to loss of consciousness for some time.
 Such cases need urgent medical care for scanning to assess the damage.
 Other effects include a headache, blurred vision and nausea.
 Under this condition, a player may not resume until the doctor gives clearance to do so.
 To prevent this, use a well-padded helmet is necessary and a mouth guard.
 Also, players must be keen to avoid hitting others on the head.